 How is it being funded?
 Funding is being secured through public grants and private donations.
 Private donations are critical to providing matching funds to attract public dollars.
 The completed one-mile section was funded by NCDOT, Appalachian Healthcare System, Tweetsie Railroad and many generous private donors.

 What will be the next section to be completed?
 Engineering is nearly complete for the next phase of the greenway, running from the new Chestnut Ridge acute care facility, through National Park Service property where it will intersect the Mountains-to-Sea Trail and Blue Ridge Parkway, then connect to a trailhead near the Shoppes on the Parkway in Blowing Rock.
-Fundraising is currently underway for this 1.3 mile section, including state grant applications and the pursuit of matching funds.
 Blue Ridge Conservancy recently purchased a 12 acre tract which will extend the greenway another 0.9 miles North of Tweetsie Railroad.
-Fundraising is underway for construction on this section as well.
+Fundraising is underway for construction on this section.